Diana Fritillary Butterfly in My Backyard

-The other day, I was enjoying a quiet conversation with my daughter Lindsey on the deck when a flash of color caught my eye.
-It was a butterfly unlike any I’d seen before, flitting gracefully through my flower garden.
-Curiosity piqued, Lindsey grabbed her phone and with a quick internet search, we identified our beautiful visitor – the male Diana Fritillary butterfly!
+The other day, I was sitting on the deck talking with my daughter Lindsey when a flash of color caught my eye.
+A butterfly moved through my flower garden, unlike any I had seen before.
+Lindsey pulled out her phone and did a quick search.
+That is when we realized our visitor was a male Diana Fritillary butterfly.

-As it turned out, this wasn’t just any butterfly.
-Here in Arkansas, the Diana Fritillary holds a special distinction – it’s our official state butterfly, designated in 2007!
-And with its impressive wingspan reaching up to 4.5 inches, stunning coloration (think blackish-brown with orange for males and iridescent blue for females), and preference for my Meadow Sage, it was easy to see why it became the state symbol.
+As it turned out, this was not just any butterfly.
+Here in Arkansas, the Diana Fritillary holds a special distinction.
+It became our official state butterfly in 2007.
+Its wingspan can reach up to 4.5 inches.
+The males show blackish-brown wings with orange, while females display an iridescent blue.
+It also favors my Meadow Sage.
+With all of that, it is easy to see why it became the state symbol.

 Learning more about this fascinating creature added another layer of wonder to our encounter.
 We discovered that the Diana Fritillary thrives in the moist, mountainous regions of Arkansas, like Mount Magazine, and relies on a specific diet of high-quality nectar plants such as milkweeds and thistles.
 What’s more, with adults living for a respectable 4-5 months, these butterflies offer Arkansans more opportunities to witness their beauty.